4J ACRES SCOTCH COLLIES

 He also is coming around with nipping etc. and chewing.
 But I can definitely see how he’s been “testing” the boundaries.
 But I’ve seen that as I remain consistent, he gets it.
 Here’s a list of “language” he understands.

-Come, Out, No, Leave it, Go get it, Inside, Sit, To the barn, Kennel up,
+Come, Out, No, Leave it, Go get it, Inside, Sit, To the barn, Kennel up, Outside, Drop it.

 It’s amazing to see him grow and learn so much!
 He’s a beautiful boy that we couldn’t be happier with! - Jeremiah